tiacsys/bridle/boards/seeed/seeeduino_cm0/doc/index.rst

       minicom -D /dev/ttyUSB0 -o

-   The -o option tells minicom not to send the modem initialization string.
+   The :code:`-o` option tells minicom not to send the modem initialization string.
 Connection should be configured as follows:

       - Speed: 115200
       - Data: 8 bits
       - Parity: None
       - Stop bits: 1

 #.
 Pressing the RST button twice quickly to enter bootloader mode.